goerwin/keyremapper/README.md

 ## Installation

+- Windows
   - Install Interception driver following https://github.com/oblitum/Interception (it requires restart)
   - Download `win/output/KeyRemapper.zip` and there will be versions for x86 and x64 Windows.
   - Run the .exe with Administrator Rights (It is not necessary but to be able to run inside eg. Task Admin or some other privileged app, admin rights are needed)
   - Rules (remaps, keybindings, tests) can be found in `mode1.json`

 ## Build